Robert Anderson Van Wyck

-Robert Anderson Van Wyck (/væn ˈwaɪk/ van-_-WYKE; July 20, 1849 - November 14, 1918) was the first mayor of New York City after the consolidation of the five boroughs into the City of Greater New York in 1898.
+Robert Anderson Van Wyck (/væn ˈwaɪk/ van-_-WYKE; July 20, 1849 - November 14, 1918) was an American politician who was the first mayor of New York City after the consolidation of the five boroughs into the City of Greater New York in 1898.

 Early life and education

 Robert Anderson Van Wyck was the son of William Van Wyck and Lydia Ann Maverick.
-He was one of seven children, including two brothers Augustus and Samuel Maverick, a Confederate Regimental Surgeon.
-He studied at the Wilson Academy in North Carolina, and later graduated from Columbia University, where he was valedictorian of his class.
-His sister Lydia married Robert Hoke of North Carolina, a Confederate general during the American Civil War and businessman.
+He was one of seven children, including brothers Augustus and Samuel Maverick, the latter of whom was a Confederate Regimental Surgeon during the American Civil War.
+He spent much of his youth in South Carolina, where the family socialized with former Vice President John C. Calhoun among others.
+He studied at the Wilson Academy in North Carolina, and later graduated from Columbia Law School at Columbia University, where he was valedictorian of his class.
+His sister Lydia married Robert Hoke of North Carolina, a Confederate general and businessman.

 Career

+Early career

-Van Wyck began working in business, then studied law and became an attorney.
-He enjoyed a large practice for many years before entering politics.
+Van Wyck began working in the banking and mercantile businesses, after which he started practicing law.

-His business life depended on his social connections as well.
-Van Wyck was a member of the Holland Society, of which he became president.
-He belonged to many of the social clubs of the city and was prominent in Masonic circles, being a member of The Ancient Lodge, New York City.
+Van Wyck's business depended on his social connections.
+He was a member of the Holland Society, of which he became a trustee and later president.
+He belonged to many of the social clubs of the city and was prominent in Masonic circles, being a member of The Ancient Lodge #724, New York City.